 I wonder to this day how many xiangqi players I would have if I had simply maintained the site for all these years.
 Having 100,000 players in China in 1997 was a big deal, since the Internet had not yet exploded in China.

 In 2020, I decided to redesign xiangqi.com from scratch, and to relaunch it.
-I worked with Chris Sweet on the design, and the coding was done at Arbisoft in Pakistan, a long term development partner of mine from Kayak and Lola.
+I worked with Chris Sweet on the design, and the coding was done at Arbisoft, a long term development partner of mine from Kayak and Lola.

 The goal of the new xiangqi.com website is to become the #1 Chinese chess site in the world for international players, and to use xiangqi as a way to develop new friendships across different countries.